Family Values: What Values Should I Instill In My Family?

 What are traditional family values?

 For example, some families strongly believe that once you are married that separation or divorce are not an option.
-These families often believe in “toughing out” family issues and supporting their family members at all costs.
-In some ways this show of solidarity and support for family members can be considered noble.
 In others, people who blindly adhere to rules that are considered by the larger society as damaging or dangerous to others are doing themselves and others a disservice.

 What are the importance of family values?